mdn/content/files/en-us/web/api/svglengthlist/getitem/index.md

 {{APIRef("SVG")}}

 The **`getItem()`** method of the {{domxref("SVGLengthList")}} interface returns the specified item from the list.
 The returned item is the item itself and not a copy.
 Any changes made to the item are immediately reflected in the list.
-The first item is number 0.
+The first item is indexed 0.

 ## Syntax